There are a range of obesity treatment options available to help older adults reach a healthy weight and lower their health risks.

-Dietary Guidelines for Older Americans
+Nutrition as you age: Dietary Guidelines for older Americans

 Older adults have special health considerations.
-According to the new Dietary Guidelines, they have a greater risk of developing chronic diseases and are also vulnerable to age-related conditions like osteoporosis.
+According to the Dietary Guidelines, they have a greater risk of developing chronic diseases and are also vulnerable to age-related conditions like osteoporosis.
 Complicating matters is that a growing number of older Americans are starting this stage of their life carrying excess body weight.

 Following the Dietary Guidelines can help you shed pounds and prevent additional weight gain.
-Below are some of the highlights of a healthy dietary pattern for older adults:

 - Pay attention to calories.
 In general, women age 60+ need about 1,600-2,200 calories per day, while men require about 2,000-2,600 calories per day.

 - Include more fruit, vegetables, whole grains, and dairy in your diet.